grafana/mimir/docs/sources/guides/shuffle-sharding.md

 ### Store-gateway shuffle sharding

-The Cortex store-gateway -- used by the [blocks storage](../blocks-storage/_index.md) -- by default spreads each tenant's blocks across all running store-gateways.

-When shuffle sharding is **enabled** via `-store-gateway.sharding-strategy=shuffle-sharding` (or its respective YAML config option), each tenant blocks will be sharded across a subset of `-store-gateway.tenant-shard-size` store-gateway instances.
-This configuration needs to be set to **store-gateway**, **querier** and **ruler**.
+The Mimir store-gateway -- used by the [blocks storage](../blocks-storage/_index.md) -- spreads each tenant's blocks across `-store-gateway.tenant-shard-size` running store-gateway instances.
+If this flag is 0, it means all store-gateway instances.
+This flag needs to be set to **store-gateway**, **querier** and **ruler**.

 _The shard size can be overridden on a per-tenant basis setting `store_gateway_tenant_shard_size` in the limits overrides configuration._